DataDog/documentation/content/en/dashboards/functions/rollup.md

 You can customize how your metrics data is bucketed over time when using the `.rollup()` function with calendar aligned queries.
 This feature allows you the flexibility to define:

 * Calendar aligned monthly queries with adjustable start date and timezones.
 For example, you can compare your monthly client errors for February and December of last year.
-* Weekly rollups with adjustable start date / timezones _e.g.
-How many weekly transactions are open (if my week starts on Mondays)_
+* Weekly rollups with adjustable start date and timezones.
+For example, see how many weekly transactions are open (if your week starts on Mondays).
 * Daily rollups with adjustable start time / timezones _e.g.
 How many events of interested occurred on the current day? (given my day begins at midnight Pacific Time)_